Ishigh1/Archipelago/worlds/into_the_breach/docs/setup_en.md

 It means you didn't run the makeitso command, check [above](#mod-setup)

 ### I am getting a Script Error with "attempt to index a global 'modapiext' (a nil value)'" (third line)
+In mod content > configure mods, develop Mod Loader Extensions and check if both modApiExt and memedit are ticked (it should have been done in step 4)
-It means you installed the source code of the modloader instead of the release.
+If it isn't there, it means you installed the source code of the modloader instead of the release.
 You need to get "ITB-ModLoader-XXXXXX.zip"